AddRain1/sp25-cse110-lab3/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: Issue Report
+name: Bug Report
-about: How to report and describe an issue.
+about: How to report and describe a bug you encountered.
-title: "[Issue Report]"
+title: "[Bug Report]"
 labels: ''
 assignees: ''